 Applies to hydroxychloroquine: oral tablet

-Along with its needed effects, hydroxychloroquine (the active ingredient contained in Plaquenil) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, hydroxychloroquine (the active ingredient contained in Plaquenil) may cause unwanted side effects that require medical attention.
 When this medicine is used for short periods of time, side effects usually are rare.
 However, when it is used for a long time and/or in high doses, side effects are more likely to occur and may be serious.

-Check with your doctor immediately if any of the following side effects occur while taking hydroxychloroquine:Less common
+If any of the following side effects occur while taking hydroxychloroquine, check with your doctor immediately:Less common